OpenSourceEconomics/epp_topics/src/epp_topics/projects/pytask_docs/screencast/slides.md

 # Motivation

 - Pytask is a powerful package
-- We have only seen the absolute basics in the course
+- We have only seen basics in the course
 - Examples of advanced features are:
   - Repeating the same task with different inputs
   - Execute your project in parallel